 - History and visit the Institute of France in Paris

-- Cultural Significance and Surrounding Attractions of the Institute of France
+- Discover the surroundings of the Institute of France in Paris

 - Transfer to the Institute of France in Paris